AleksandarDatsov/simple-tree-structure/README.md

     getSelectedChildElements()

+OR

+    getEverySelectedElement()

-and thats all.
-This function returns the id and description of every selected elements.
+depends on which elements we want to get.
+This functions return the id and description of selected elements.

 STS with isDefaultView parameter set to 'true':
 ![alt text](https://github.com/AleksandarDatsov/simple-tree-structure/blob/master/imgSamples/sts_default_view.png)